yoga lesson planning tips

 “I taught my first yoga class this week, I was just covering for a teacher at my local gym.
 It was a 45 min class, and I completely got lost with the time.
 I did a flowing power sequence, but after doing all the standing poses I only had 5 mins left, so no time for seated, just relaxation at the end.
 I had two new complete beginners in the class, and the rest were all experienced.
 I found it hard as I had to keep adjusting the new beginners.
 Have you ever had a problem when you first started with misjudging time?
 If so do you have any hints to help me to manage it better when I have different levels in my class.
 Your advice is so much appreciated.”

-When you create a Yoga Lesson Plan using the The Drag & Drop Yoga Lesson Planner, there’s a column for keeping track of the time.
+When you create a Yoga Lesson Plan using the The Drag & Drop Yoga Lesson Plan Creator, there’s a column for keeping track of the time.
 Make sure you fill that column out.

 When You’re Created A Yoga Lesson Plan, Follow These 3 Steps…